MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-contribute.md

 If it's a new topic, you can use this [template file](dotnet-style-guide.md) as your starting point.
 It contains the writing guidelines and also explains the metadata required for each article, such as author information.

 Navigate to the folder that corresponds to the TOC location determined for your article in step 1.
 That folder contains the Markdown files for all articles in that section.
 If necessary, create a new folder to place the files for your content.
 The main article for that section is called *index.md*.

 For images and other static resources, create a subfolder called **media** inside the folder that contains your article, if it doesn't already exist.
 Inside the **media** folder, create a subfolder with the article name (except for the index file).

-Sample code should be in the `dotnet/samples` repo, as described in the section on [samples](#contributing-to-samples).
+For **code snippets**, create a subfolder called **snippets** inside the folder that contains your article, if it doesn't already exist.
+In most cases, you'll have code snippets for all three of the main .NET languages, C#, F#, and Visual Basic.
+In that case, create sub-folders named **csharp**, **fsharp**, and **vb** for each of the three projects.
+For simplicity, use the **snippets** folder for your project in the C# Guide, F# Guide, and Visual Basic Guide.
+Those areas typically have snippets for one language.
+Code snippets are small, focused examples of code that demonstrate the concepts covered in an article.
+Larger programs, intended for download and exploration should be located in the [dotnet/samples](https://github.com/dotnet/samples) repository.
+Full samples are covered in the section on [Contributing to samples](#contributing-to-samples).

 Be sure to follow the proper Markdown syntax.
 For examples of common , see the [template and markdown cheatsheet](dotnet-style-guide.md).